Research - clinical trials for skin cancer

 find out which treatments are the most cost-effective.

-Trials are the only reliable way to find out if a different type of surgery, chemotherapy, radiotherapy, or other treatment is better than what is already available.
+Trials are the only reliable way to find out if a different type of surgery, chemotherapy, hormone therapy, radiotherapy, or other treatment is better than what is already available.

 Taking part in a trial

-If you decide not to take part in a trial your decision will be respected and you do not have to give a reason.
+If you decide not to take part in a trial your decision will be respected and you don't have to give a reason.
+However, it can help to let the staff know your concerns so that they can give you the best advice.
 There will be no change in the way you are treated by the hospital staff and you’ll be offered the standard treatment for your situation.